Horn Articles Online

 As I have year round access to a set of Wagner tubas I regularly play on them.
 It is a beautiful instrument that really deserves to be heard more often today.
 Do your part if you have the opportunity.

 What to Play on your Wagner Tuba

-Thank you for your interest in the Wagner tuba.
-Keep checking this page and Horn Matters for more topics relating to the horn player and the Wagner tuba, and also be sure to check out the book.
+Thank you for your interest in the Wagner tuba and be sure to check out the book.
 It will I believe help a lot of players out in the coming years.

 Return to Horn Articles Online